CareDailyAI/botlab/com.ppc.Lesson0-BotEngine/README.md

 The `botengine` is deployed as a single file so it can be easily downloaded and used.

 Use `botengine --help` to get a list of things the `botengine` CLI can do.

+When running bots, you will notice **every method** includes `botengine` as a first argument.
+This is standard practice for creating bots, so remember to include `botengine` in every method.

+Sometimes if a method doesn't require use of the `botengine` object, we still support it as an argument so you can program without thinking about it.
+For example:

+    # Demonstration of a method that doesn't really need the botengine argument.
+    # Add it anyway.
+Always pass the botengine object around as it's your only window to the outside world.
+    def my_method(self, botengine=None):
+        ...

+See the `docs/index.html` page in this repository for the documentation on the `botengine` object and what methods it provides to you bot services.